 How To Groom A Yorkie Face ~ Grooming is essential for Yorkies as they are prone to have issues with their coat.
 It also reflects the owner’s capability when your dog is well-groomed.
 When you practiced the art of grooming, it is most likely to prevent any problems like any skin conditions or some lumps before they get out of hand.

 How to groom a Yorkie face?
 There’s no right or wrong when it comes to grooming.
-You can comb the fur of your pet around its face, then use a fine-tooth comb that will gently remove tangles and unnecessary debris.
+You can comb the fur of your pet around its face, then use a fine-tooth comb or similar grooming tool that will gently remove tangles and unnecessary debris.
 Then, start cutting excess hair with your preferred length.

 A Must-Read: My Yorkie Is Constipated What Can I Do?

 In this short read, you will learn how to groom Yorkie’s face and all the necessary details you need to know.
 It is important to be aware of this as this can help your Yorkie to have a pleasant feeling and overall well-being.
 In fact, grooming is considered to be a way of pampering them, which can contribute to their wellness and health.

 Yorkie’s one distinct characteristic is their long and silky coat.
 It attracts dog lovers to get this breed of dog because of it.
 Some Yorkie enthusiasts may adorn their Yorkies that have long facial hair with some top knots and some rubber bands and ribbons.
 The length and style will always depend on the owner’s taste, but bear in mind that it should not hinder their way of sight and won’t intercept with how they eat.

 To start, you need to position your dog so that you can have full access to every angle of their head.
 You can either do this in a table or put them in your lap between your legs.
 It will provide them unnecessary movements while you perform the grooming process.